 It’s no secret that first impressions are important – and your resume is often the first introduction you make with a potential employer.
-Ensuring your resume presents your best, most employable self is the first step in landing your next job.
+Ensuring your resume presents your best, most employable self is the first step in landing your next job; that is why many job seekers use custom executive level resume builder.
 Mistakes on resumes run the gamut from grammar to spelling to inconsistencies.
 To ensure the hiring manager or recruiter who first sees your resume is impressed, avoid these 4 common resume mistakes.
 Polish up your resume today and you’ll be walking into your next, best job ASAP!

 1. Your resume includes spelling and grammar mistakes

 Spelling and grammar mistakes are often the most common problems found on a resume.
 They’re also the easiest to fix.
 Before you submit your resume, run spell check, proofread, and have a few people you trust look it over.
 These quality assurance checks, while seemingly tedious, may be the most important steps in your job search – so don’t take them lightly.